zalando/skipper/docs/kubernetes/ingress-controller.md

               serviceName: app-svc
               servicePort: 80

+## Scoping Skipper Deployments to a Single Namespace

+In some instances you might want skipper to only watch for ingress objects created in a single namespace.
+This can be achieved by using `kubernetes-namespace=<string>` where `<string>` is the Kubernetes namespace.
+Specifying this option forces Skipper to look at the namespace ingresses endpoint rather than the cluster-wide ingresses endpoint.

+By default this value is an empty string (`""`) and will scope the skipper instance to be cluster-wide, watching all `Ingress` objects across all namespaces.

 ## Install Skipper with enabled RBAC

 If Role-Based Access Control ("RBAC") is enabled you have to create some additional